-Topics in chemical equilibrium, electrochemistry, and nuclear chemistry, with applications in biological, environmental, forensic, archaeological, and consumer chemistry.
-Laboratory experiments include qualitative and quantitative analyses using volumetric, electrochemical, and spectroscopic methods.
+Topics in chemical equilibrium, electrochemistry, spectroscopy, chromatography, and nuclear chemistry, with applications in biological, environmental, forensic, archaeological, and consumer chemistry.
+Laboratory experiments include qualitative and quantitative analyses using volumetric, electrochemical, chromatographic, and spectroscopic methods.

 Chemistry 115.
 One laboratory meeting per week.
-(Fall and Spring)
+(Fall)